tmtsoftware/csw-prototype/cs/README.md

 --------------------------------------------

 Note that each instance of the config service should manage its own local Git repository.
-All of the local repositories may reference a common central repository, however it is not safe to allow concurrent access to the local Git repository, which reads and writes files in the Git working directory.
-The config service actor also enforces one-at-a-time processing of commands acting on the local repository to ensure that reading and writing of the same files does not conflict.
+All of the local repositories may reference a common central repository, however it is probably not safe to allow concurrent access to the local Git repository, which reads and writes files in the Git working directory.

 Having copies of the files in the Git working directory has the advantage of being a kind of *cache*, so that the files do not have to be pulled from the server each time they are needed.